 The subordination of German doctrine to prewar Soviet operational doctrine has more recently been accompanied by a reassessment of the blitzkrieg in action as well.
 Formerly dismissed as nothing more than a desperate gamble on a short war and a reckless fixation on surprise, it has come to be regarded-in instances other than its employment against the Soviet Union-as innovative and effective in its operational aspect.
-As it was used against the Soviet Union, of course, it remains "bankrupt and adventuristic."52 A recent study done at the War Academy of the General Staff credits the early German operations with having introduced "many definite improvements and sometimes also new forms of conducting offensive activity."53 The 1939 German campaign in Poland is said in the History of War and the Art of War to have been "important to the development of the art of war," in that it demonstrated the "great results" attainable by air and armored forces acting as spearheads for infantry and artillery.54
+As it was used against the Soviet Union, of course, it remains "bankrupt and adventuristic."
+A recent study done at the War Academy of the General Staff credits the early German operations with having introduced "many definite improvements and sometimes also new forms of conducting offensive activity."
+The 1939 German campaign in Poland is said in the History of War and the Art of War to have been "important to the development of the art of war," in that it demonstrated the "great results" attainable by air and armored forces acting as spearheads for infantry and artillery.
+A specific of the second conduction of the art of war, in that it demonstrated the "great results" attainable by air and armored forces acting as spearheads for infantry and artillery.

-The early German operations in World War II are also now seen as demonstrating the importance of the initial period of a war "to its whole course and outcome."55 The History of War and the Art of War finds the German campaign in Poland to have disclosed the "growing role of strategic surprise in the opening stage of a war," and the campaign in Western Europe the following year to have instituted trends in the conduct of operations toward larger scale and higher speed.
+The early German operations in World War II are also now seen as demonstrating the importance of the initial period of a war "to its whole course and outcome."
+The History of War and the Art of War finds the German campaign in Poland to have disclosed the "growing role of strategic surprise in the opening stage of a war," and the campaign in Western Europe the following year to have instituted trends in the conduct of operations toward larger scale and higher speed.
 The outstanding lesson of the early period is said to be that "the stronger the military means, the greater the effect they will have at the start of a war, especially in conjunction with an initial surprise blow."56 The History of Soviet Military Thought, published by the Military History Institute of the Defense Ministry, makes similar observations on the blitzkrieg and adds, "Precisely this was foreseen in the Soviet theory of deep operations, which was formulated already in the early 1930s."57